uzielweb/mediatomediajce/README.md

-# Media to Media JCE (mediatomediajce)
+# Media to Media JCE (mediatomediajce) Joomla System Plugin

 ![Joomla](https://img.shields.io/badge/Joomla-4.x-green.svg)
 [![License: GPL v2+](https://img.shields.io/badge/License-GPL%20v2%2B-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.html)

-Plugin de sistema para Joomla que converte automaticamente os campos de mídia padrão do Joomla (`type="media"`) para o campo de mídia do editor JCE (`type="mediajce"`).
+A Joomla system plugin that automatically converts standard Joomla media fields (`type="media"`) to the JCE editor media field (`type="mediajce"`).

-## Sobre o Plugin
+## About the Plugin

-Este plugin foi desenvolvido para facilitar a vida de desenvolvedores e administradores de sites Joomla que utilizam o editor JCE.
-Ao ser ativado, ele intercepta a renderização de formulários e substitui todos os campos de seleção de mídia nativos pelo gerenciador de arquivos do JCE, que é mais robusto e amigável.
+This plugin was developed to simplify the work of Joomla developers and site administrators who use the JCE editor.
+When enabled, it intercepts form rendering and replaces all native Joomla media selection fields with the JCE file manager, which is more robust and user-friendly.

-A principal vantagem é poder usar a interface do JCE para selecionar não apenas imagens, mas qualquer tipo de arquivo, em qualquer componente que utilize os campos de mídia padrão do Joomla.
+The main advantage is the ability to use the JCE interface to select not only images but any file type in any component that uses Joomla's standard media fields.

-## Funcionalidades
+## Features

-* **Substituição Automática:** Converte todos os campos do tipo `media` para `mediajce` sem necessidade de alteração manual no código ou nos formulários XML.
+* **Automatic Replacement:** Converts all `media` type fields to `mediajce` without requiring manual code or XML form changes.
-* **Integração com JCE:** Utiliza o gerenciador de arquivos do JCE, oferecendo uma melhor experiência de usuário.
+* **JCE Integration:** Utilizes the JCE file manager, providing a better user experience.
-* **Suporte a Todos os Tipos de Arquivo:** Por padrão, a substituição permite a seleção de qualquer tipo de arquivo, e não apenas imagens (`mediatype="files"`).
+* **Support for All File Types:** By default, the replacement allows the selection of any file type, not just images (`mediatype="files"`).
-* **Plug and Play:** Basta instalar e ativar.
-Nenhuma configuração adicional é necessária.
+* **Plug and Play:** Simply install and activate.
+No additional configuration is required.
-* **Diretório Padrão:** Define o diretório `media` como padrão para uploads caso nenhum outro seja especificado no campo original.
+* **Default Directory:** Sets the `media` directory as the default for uploads if no other directory is specified in the original field.

-## Requisitos
+## Requirements

-* **Joomla:** Versão 3.x, 4.x ou superior.
+* **Joomla:** Version 3.x, 4.x, or higher.
-* **JCE Editor:** O componente JCE Editor deve estar instalado e ativado em seu site, pois o campo `mediajce` faz parte dele.
+* **JCE Editor:** The JCE Editor component must be installed and enabled on your site, as the `mediajce` field is part of it.

-## Instalação
+## Installation

-1. Baixe a versão mais recente do plugin na página de *Releases* do projeto.
+1. Download the latest version of the plugin from the project's *Releases* page.
-2. Acesse o painel de administração do seu site Joomla.
+2. Access your Joomla site's administration panel.
-3. Vá para **Sistema** -> **Instalar** -> **Extensões**.
+3. Go to **System** -> **Install** -> **Extensions**.
-4. Arraste o arquivo `.zip` do plugin para a área de upload ou use o botão "Navegar" para localizá-lo.
+4. Drag the plugin's `.zip` file to the upload area or use the "Browse" button to locate it.
-5. Após a instalação, vá para **Sistema** -> **Gerenciar** -> **Plugins**.
+5. After installation, go to **System** -> **Manage** -> **Plugins**.
-6. Procure por "System - Media to Media JCE".
+6. Search for "System - Media to Media JCE".
-7. Ative o plugin.
+7. Enable the plugin.

-A partir desse momento, todos os campos de mídia serão automaticamente substituídos.
+From this point on, all media fields will be automatically replaced.

-## Como Funciona
+## How It Works

-O plugin utiliza o evento `onContentPrepareForm` do Joomla para manipular os formulários antes de serem exibidos.
-Ele analisa o XML do formulário e altera o atributo `type` de "media" para "mediajce" em todos os campos encontrados.
+The plugin uses Joomla's `onContentPrepareForm` event to manipulate forms before they are displayed.
+It analyzes the form's XML and changes the `type` attribute from "media" to "mediajce" for all relevant fields.

-## Autor e Licença
+## Author and License

-* **Autor:** Ponto Mega
+* **Author:** Ponto Mega
-* **Contato:** contato@pontomega.com.br
+* **Contact:** contato@pontomega.com.br
 * **Website:** https://www.pontomega.com.br
-* **Licença:** GNU General Public License v2 ou posterior
+* **License:** GNU General Public License v2 or later